Info-443-Spring-2023/project-1-Cinnamorollx/README.md

 #### Design Quality Deficiencies

-## How to run our tests
+## Unit/Integration Tests
+### Testing Overview

+### Testing Breakdown

+## Testing Instruction
-First, run the following command:
+- First, run the following command:
 `npm install --save-dev jest --force`

-Next, run `Npm test` followed by typing `a` into the terminal and hitting enter to run all of the tests.
+- Next, run `Npm test` followed by typing `a` into the terminal and hitting enter to run all of the tests.

 If you'd like to run each test file individually, hit ^C to exit out of the Watch Usage interface back onto the regular terminal, and run `Npm test footer` to see Footer.test.js *or* `Npm test profile` to see ProfileSelect.test.js *or* `Npm test cookbook` to see CookbookFilter.test.js.

-You can also run `npm run test:coverage` to see the generated coverage report, as shown below.
+- You can also run `npm run test:coverage` to see the generated coverage report, as shown below.

 ## Automated test coverage

 <img src="images/test-coverage.png" alt="automated test coverage">

-So the three main functionalities we tested in our automated test is the interaction with Footer, interaction with ProfileSelect component and the functionality of Cookbook Filter.
-These three components got 100% coverage.
+_Figure 3 - The three main functionalities we tested in our automated test is the interaction with Footer, interaction with ProfileSelect component and the functionality of Cookbook Filter.
+These three components got 100% coverage._